-The Banish Misfortune sextet will perform a program of traditional Irish music at the Agawam Senior Center.
+(Agawam, Mass.)
+The Agawam Cultural Council’s Applause Series continues on Friday, March 6, 2015 at 7:00 PM when the sextet Banish Misfortune performs a program of traditional Irish music at the Agawam Senior Center.
 Instrumentation of the group includes fiddle, concertina, mandolin, accordion, flute, and guitar, with which they perform rousing sets of jigs, reels, hornpipes, waltzes, polkas and airs, as well as the occasional inspired song or accompanied Irish poem.

 All of the group’s members hail from western Massachusetts, some having played together for decades.
 David Brule (fiddle), a published author fluent in Irish Gaelic as well as several other languages, brings his love of Irish poetry to the band.
 Sean Burke (mandolin, bouzouki), born in County Mayo, Ireland, roots the group’s sensibilities with his genuine approach to the music and remarkable repertoire of heartfelt songs.
 Tim Donoghue (concertina) is legendary among local Irish musicians, with a keen wit and wellspring of Irish songs tucked in his back pocket, from bawdy to beguiling.
 Kira Jewett is an acclaimed All-Ireland Fiddle Champion and an award-winning high school biology teacher.
 T.J.
 Ezold (flute, accordion, banjo, whistle), a Berklee College of Music grad and local flight instructor, sets the tunes aloft with his soaring musicianship.
 And David Meuser (guitar) instills his accompaniment with his lifelong affection for traditional Irish music and culture.

 This event is sponsored by Bridgeport National Bindery.